VanessaAla/businessbook-frontend/README.md

 🤓 I am planning to implement the following user stories:
 * As a user I want to see the status (requested, pending, declined) of my appointment.
 * As a user that owns a business I want to accept or decline appoitments requested.
-* As a user I want to read and send notifications to the business I am interested to.
+* As a user I want to contact the business for further information.

 This project is a work in progress.
 Some features still need to be implemented and revised.
 Any suggestions or feedback is welcome, please let me know!
 You can contact me [here](https://www.linkedin.com/in/evangelia-alamani-487647137/).